preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

 ## User

-If you see errors that using `UserPrincipalName` of Identity/User, you have to replace it with `Uid`.
+If you see errors that using `UserPrincipalName` property of Identity/User, you have to replace it with `Uid`.
 For example:

 ```cs
 /*-----Old-----*/